Ranatchai/co-study-prototype/README.md

 # Co Study Prototype
-The prototype that I made with in 14 hours at Startup Weekend Eductation Edition
+The prototype that I made with in 14 hours at Startup Weekend Bangkok 2015 Eductation Edition

 ## Blog
 My blog that talk about this (Available for thai language only)